How Susannah Hardy’s new year’s resolution turned into a new career

 Read More »

 Each week here at the Australian Writers’ Centre, we dissect and discuss, contort and retort, ask and gasp at the English language and all its rules, regulations and ridiculousness.
 It’s a celebration of language, masquerading as a passive-aggressive whinge about words and weirdness.
-This week, smarmy surplus… Q: Hi AWC,
+This week, norse code… Q: Hi AWC,

 Read More »